(Electronic financial services)

 – In your opinion, what is the main result of implementing ELMA?

 – Alexander Kim: We have successfully automated the company’s business processes, and streamlined the sales processes.
-We have created a very convenient communication platform for our employees, partners and customers.
+We have created a very convenient communication platform for our employees, partners, and customers.

 – What would you recommend to those companies and managers who are thinking about implementing a BPMS?

 – Alexander Kim: First, you have to articulate all your requirements for the solution.
 It’s wrong to think that any IT tool can solve all your problems and magically raise revenues.
-You have to understand what exactly you need a technology for.
-Sometimes all you need to increase efficiency is better control of schedule compliance and not an IT system.
+You have to understand what exactly you need technology for.
+Sometimes all you need to increase efficiency is to better control schedule compliance and not an IT system.
 Second, study the IT solution before implementing, learn its basic capabilities and try to execute small tasks.